Vegan “Crab” Cake sliders:

 Summer time is here and that means crab cakes but I no longer eat sea food, haven’t for a longtime.
-I wanted a patty with good crunch, a golden exterior, plenty of flavor and that texture that makes you wonder how something so light holds together in patty form.
+I wanted a vegan crab cake patty with good crunch, a golden exterior, plenty of flavor and that texture that makes you wonder how something so light holds together in patty form.

 My daughter and I used to have a weekly date where we would buy Sushi at the market and a big bag of kettle corn.
 The boys would head out to play laser tag and she and I would have three glorious hours together where we would eat sushi, hold hands and watch Supernatural.
 We called this night Sushi-natural.
 Cool name.
 Right?